 Be consistent with branding

-Whether you’re repurposing webinars or creating live videos, make sure you’re using your firm logo and other branding elements.
+Whether you’re repurposing webinars or creating live videos, make sure you’re consistently using your firm’s logo and other branding elements such as color scheme and aesthetic.
 Bonus points for including a short branded introduction to any video content you produce.
+Brand videos serve to captivate your audience and involve them in your company’s mission.

 Use videos for storytelling.

-The whole point of video is to make things more personal.
+The whole point of video content is to make things more personal.
 Forget the formal information, and stick to showing, explaining – and inspiring.
 Share client success stories, or dive deep into a controversial topic.
-Share positive anecdotes that will invoke emotion that people will connect with your brand.
+Share positive anecdotes that will invoke emotion and connect people with your brand.
+Get creative and add b-roll, supplementary footage used as cutaway footage to enhance your video and create a full circle story.
+Explore and familiarize yourself with the camera you have, whether it’s a smartphone or another device, because utilizing both close-up and wide-angle shots can introduce depth and excitement to your video.

 Don’t underestimate optimizing.